angular/components/src/material/slider/slider.md

 ```

 ### Selecting a range
-A `<mat-slider>` can be converted into a range slider by projecting both a `matStartThumb` and a
+A `<mat-slider>` can be converted into a range slider by projecting both a `matSliderStartThumb` and a
-`matEndThumb` into it.
-Each of the thumbs has its own value, but both are still
+`matSliderEndThumb` into it.
+Each thumb has its own value, but both are still
-constrained by the slider's `min` and `max` values. `matStartThumb` cannot have a value
+constrained by the slider's `min` and `max` values. `matSliderStartThumb` cannot have a value
-greater than `matEndThumb` and `matEndThumb` cannot have a value less than `matStartThumb`, though
+greater than `matSliderEndThumb` and `matSliderEndThumb` cannot have a value less than `matSliderStartThumb`, though
 they both may have the same value.

 ```html